Super-Guesser/ctf/ALLES CTF 2020/where_is_my_cash/README.md

  `0,""),(2122424354,"OUR USERID",1333,(select api_key from general where username="bob_h4x0r" )); -- -`

-After executing the query, we could see new wallet with admin's apikey as note.
+After executing the query with SSRF, we could see new wallet with admin's apikey as note.
 After logging in with admin's apikey, we got the FLAG.

 >FLAG :ALLES{th4nks f0r y0uR h31p, my fr13nd!}